VidyasagarAkhumukhi/JobTracker/README.md

 2. **Adding Your First Job Application**

    - Navigate to "Add Jobs" from the dashboard
+   - **AI Auto-Fill Option**:
+     - Paste the full job description in the AI Auto-Fill text area
+     - Click "Autofill from Description" to let AI extract the information automatically
+     - Review and adjust the auto-filled data if needed
-   - Fill in the required information:
+   - **Manual Entry**: Fill in the required information:
      - Job Title
      - Company Name
      - Location